zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Curiosity is the most powerful thing you own.
-Imagination is a force that can actually manifest a reality."
+> "One machine can do the work of fifty ordinary men.
+No machine can do the work of one extraordinary man."
 >
-> — James Cameron
+> — Elbert Hubbard
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch